Frequently Asked Questions

 No. While the end result may be similar, the way that modular and kit homes are purchased is quite different.
 When you purchase a prefabricated modular home, you are buying a complete home, installed onto your site and ready to move in to.
 When you buy a kit home, you are essentially paying for the working drawings and the raw materials – the owner is then required to handle the labour aspect of the build, including project management.

 Our modular homes can be transported and installed almost anywhere within our area of service, which covers Victoria and parts of southern New South Wales.
-Please refer to the map below to see if your land falls with our service area or contact our team directly to discuss.
+Please refer to the map on our home page to see if your land falls with our service area or contact our team directly to discuss.

 This will depend on your site and is an important factor when choosing your land.
 If the block is serviced, consider the distance from your where your home will be built to the connections.
 If the land has no connections in place, you’ll need to include the added expense of connecting in your budget.
 Our team can visit your site to offer advice, and connections to services can be included in our scope of works.